dawsons-creek/fx-spec/CONTRIBUTING.md

 ## 🙏 Thank You!

-Every contribution, no matter how small, helps make FxSpec better.
+Every contribution, no matter how small, helps make FX.Spec better.
 We appreciate your time and effort!

 ---

 **Happy coding!
-Let's build the best F# BDD framework together! 🚀**
+Let's build the best F# BDD framework together! **